January 6, 2026

 Much of the pain of a hangover is caused by dehydration.
 To treat dehydration, you should drink oral rehydration solution (ORS) instead of plain water.

-ORS is water with glucose and electrolytes in amounts designed to improve fluid absorption in the gut.
+ORS is a solution of plain water mixed with glucose and electrolytes to improve fluid absorption and retention.
 It can taste surprisingly salty at first, but you get used to it quickly.

 You can buy pre-mixed packets or make a similar recipe at home.